 - Brian Marick (a prominent Ruby programmer and tester).

-Principles of Agile
+Core Principles of the Agile Software Development Life Cycle

 The initial reason why the Snowbird 17 met together was the feeling of frustration that originated from the experience of software development.
 After years of work, group members noticed that the focus of current software development shifted from satisfying a client to excessive project planning and product documentation.
 Snowbird 17 wanted to change things back.
 After three days of discussion, they forged four short maxims that conceptualized their vision of a new software development paradigm.